Best Barbecue in Austin

 Live Music Capital of the World.
 Silicon Hills.
 River City.

 These are all titles I’ve heard bestowed upon my hometown of Austin, TX.
 Yes, we’re known for our music scene, our nightlife, our nature, and our strong (though increasingly homogeneous) economy.
 We’ve got a lot going for us.
 My favorite thing about Austin, however, is the food.
 Specifically, the barbecue!
 There’s a lot of great BBQ in the ATX.
-This is a list of my personal favorites, in no particular order:
+This is a list of my personal favorite places to get Austin barbecue, in no particular order:

 Terry Black’s Barbecue